Knicks vs. Bucks Player Props Betting Odds

-Player prop betting options for Giannis Antetokounmpo, Julius Randle and others are available in the Milwaukee Bucks-New York Knicks matchup at Madison Square Garden on Saturday (starting at 12:30 PM ET).
+Player prop bet options for Giannis Antetokounmpo, Julius Randle and others are listed when the Milwaukee Bucks visit the New York Knicks at Madison Square Garden on Monday at 12:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!